datawire/quark/design/packaging.md

    references other quark files by URL, we have allowed for a single top level quark file to define a distribution unit that can be mapped into backend artifacts with proper dependencies.

+### Packaging Model:

+package foo 1.2.3; <--- package statement, marks a quark file as an entrypoint and a distribution/compilation unit

+use bar;  <--- use statement, declares a dependency on another distribution/compilation unit

+namespace blah; <--- sets the default namespace for a file, if absent the namespace defaults to the package name

+namespace bleh {} <--- sets the namespace for constructs within the braces, this is a top level namespace

+namespace .blah {} <--- sets the namespace for the constructs within, but relative to the file's namespace

+namespace foo.bar.baz {} <--- shorthand for nested namespace

+namespace foo { <--- longhand for nested namespace namespace bar {
+       namespace baz {
+          ...;
+       }
+   }
+}

+include url-or-path; <--- lexical inclusion

+include url-or-path.java; <--- include for java backend include url-or-path.py; <--- include for py backend

+import foo.*; <--- import all names from given namespace import foo as bar; <--- alias a namespace import foo.Bar as Baz; <--- alias a name

+$java {
+  java statement
+}

+$py {
+  python statement
+}

+$ruby {
+  ruby statement
+}

+$java(java expression)

+$py(python expression)

+Distribution Unit == Compilation Unit == file/url-that-is-passed-to-compiler == later maybe replaced with construct in entry-point file that includes name, version, and possibly allows for customization of how name is mapped to backend package.

+Namespace is independent of distribution unit.

+A single distribution unit unit may bring with it many namespaces.

+use statement specifies dependencies between distribution units

+include statement operates as textual include

+Import/alias statement operates on namespaces.

+include mechanism also operates on native files

+how do included files get pulled into namespace? -- maybe not at all, include foo.py and then native statement to import foo need native statement construct

 ```
 entry.q: